Xbox network: Launch with the original Xbox

 As Microsoft developed the original Xbox console, online gaming was designated as one of the key pillars for the greater Xbox strategy.
 Sega had made an attempt to capitalize on the ever-growing online gaming scene when it launched the Dreamcast video game console in 1999, including online support as standard, with the SegaNet service in North America and Dreamarena in Europe.
 Nevertheless, due to lack of widespread broadband adoption at the time, the Dreamcast shipped with only a dial-up modem while a later-released broadband adapter was neither widely supported nor widely available.
 Downloadable content was available, though limited in size due to the narrowband connection and the size limitations of a memory card.
 The PlayStation 2 did not initially ship with built-in networking capabilities.

 Microsoft, however, hoped that the Xbox would succeed where the Dreamcast had failed.
 The company determined that intense online gaming required the throughput of a broadband connection and the storage space of a hard disk drive, and thus these features would be vital to the new platform.
-This would allow not only for significant downloadable content, such as new levels, maps, weapons, challenges and characters, to be downloaded quickly and stored, but also would make it possible to standardize bandwidth intensive features such as voice communication.
-Steve Ballmer and Bill Gates both had a vision of making premium download content and add-ons that would attract many new customers.
+This would allow not only for significant downloadable content, such as new levels, maps, weapons, challenges and characters, to be downloaded quickly and stored, but also would make it possible to standardize bandwidth-intensive features such as voice communication.
+Steve Ballmer and Bill Gates both had a vision of making premium downloadable content and add-ons that would attract many new customers.
 Based on this reasoning, the console included a standard Ethernet port (10/100) in order to provide connectivity to common broadband networks, but did not include a modem or any dial-up support, and its online service was designed to support broadband users only.
 Critics scoffed at it, citing poor broadband adoption at the turn of the century.